ZentaChain/Zentachain/README.md

 ## Zentanetwork

-Zentanetwork is a forkless Proof of Stake(PoS) consensus for communication and data storage.
+Zentanetwork is a forkless Proof of Stake consensus for communication and data storage.

 ## Zentalk